escaroda/goya1746/README.md

 - This pedal should be powered with 12-18VDC.
 Power draw 100mA.
 There are claims that 15VDC provides the best results because it generates less heat in the voltage regulator, but 18VDC is the standard.
 - The LM2940 regulator is installed vertically.
 Its metal tab can be mounted to the chassis to help dissipate heat — just make sure the chassis is grounded and not connected to any other signal paths.
 This workaround increases build complexity and will be refined in a future revision.
 The goal was to minimize board temperature to prolong the lifespan of nearby electrolytic capacitors.
 - Only five electrolytic capacitors are used, and they are strategically placed to provide shielding for the TC1044SCPA charge pump switching regulator IC from nearby components.
 - Some capacitors, specifically C3, C4, C5, C9, C12, C17, C18, C20 and C22, that were originally electrolytic, have been replaced with film capacitors.
 The schematic remains unchanged, but the PCB footprints are different.
 You can still install electrolytic capacitors in those positions, but be sure to observe the correct polarity.
+Future revisions will return to electrolytic capacitors because they're cheaper and the experiment didn't produce a better tone.
 - The resistor 2.2K 1/4W for the LED 12V should be placed on the wire that connects it to the PCB.
 Adjust the resistor value to achieve the desired brightness.
 - Even though the LM2940CT-12/NOPB voltage regulator provides reverse-polarity protection for the entire circuit, it is still good practice to solder a 1N5817 Schottky diode in series with the + wire leading to the DC input.
 The striped end (cathode) should face the PCB.
 For example: DC Jack → [Anode — Diode — Cathode] → PCB.
 You can see this approach used in almost all PedalPCB schematics.
 Make sure you identify the +V and Ground pins of the DC input by referring to the PCB design in KiCad.
 - For experimental purposes, the mid-pot tone control is wired in the so-called "Marshall style," which gives the mid control a stronger effect and shifts the tone toward a punchier, more mid-rich sound compared to a "Fender style" tone stack.
-Future revisions may provide both options, allowing the choice to be independent of the PCB layout.
+To switch back to the "Fender style" configuration, connect pins 2 and 3 of the MID potentiometer together.
 - Because of space limitations in this version, buffered bypass solder pads are not included.
 This may be added in a future revision.
 At the moment, the on/off switch must be wired as a true bypass by the builder.
 Or, if you're feeling hacky, you can connect a wire between the C3 capacitor and the R4 resistor (for example, to the side of the R4 resistor that isn't connected to Ground), and that will be your buffer.
 And the signal after R17 should be shorted to Ground during bypass.